DevExpress-Examples/asp-net-web-forms-grid-load-file-from-client/Readme.md

 }
 ```

-## Send a callback to get the file name from the server side.
+## Send a callback to get the file name from the server.

 Add the [ASPxCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback) control to your application and call the [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientCallback.PerformCallback(parameter)) method to sends a callback to the server.